-In January and February of 2022, the RAHC conducted an online survey of Ridgefield residents.
+In February, 2022, the RAHC conducted an online survey of Ridgefield residents.
 The survey was widely promoted, and respondents were asked to attest to their residency in town and to restrict responses to one per household.
 (IP tools were used to identify potentially unqualified responses.)
 Nine-hundred-forty responses were received, equivalent to 10% of the town's 9,400 or so households.
 Highlights include: